45 Days To Read The Gospel Challenge – The Gospel of Mark Chapter 11: God Answers the Faith-Blessed is He that comes in the name of the Lord:

 Outline for Chapter Eleven of the Gospel of Mark

-2. Jesus curse the fig tree.
+2. Jesus curses the fig tree.

 3. Jesus drives out the moneychangers in the church.